3d-house-wireframe/3d-house-wireframe-dataset/README.md

 - We appreciate the [RPLAN](http://staff.ustc.edu.cn/~fuxm/projects/DeepLayout/index.html) for providing the fundamental floor plans of House.
 - Thank you to [Sepid Hosseini](https://github.com/sepidsh) for providing the code for extracting vertices and edges of the House floor plan.
 - We are grateful for the [scikit-geometry](https://github.com/scikit-geometry/scikit-geometry) Python library for providing the tools to extract roof straight skeletons.
+- We appreciate [vector-quantize-pytorch](https://github.com/lucidrains/vector-quantize-pytorch) for offering essential tools that played a key role in our network model development.
+- We thank [x-transformers](https://github.com/lucidrains/x-transformers) for providing a flexible and powerful transformer implementation that supported our project.

 ## Citation
 If you find our work useful in your research, please consider citing: